etienne87/pytorch-stream-dataloader/README.md

 ## What is it?

-Current implementation of iterable dataset does not seem to cover well use-case of streaming several videos/ text/ audio in temporally coherent batches.
+With current implementation of iterable dataset I don't manage to stream several videos/ text/ audio in temporally coherent batches *with several workers*.
 Here i provide a simple implementation of streaming with multiprocessing and pytorch.
-This is mainly to get feedback and understand how to do this better :-) (but if you find this useful don't hesitate to give me feedback as well)
+This is mainly to get feedback and understand how to do this better/ simpler, but if you find this useful don't hesitate to give me feedback as well.

 ![](data/dataloader_figure.jpg)